scikit-learn-contrib/imbalanced-learn/doc/miscellaneous.rst

   ...
 X, y, sample_weight=None, sampler=RandomUnderSampler(),
   ...     batch_size=10, random_state=42)

-The ``generator`` and ``steps_per_epoch`` can be used during the training of the Tensorflow model.
+The ``generator`` and ``steps_per_epoch`` is used during the training of the Tensorflow model.
 We will illustrate how to use this generator.
 First, we can define a logistic regression model which will be optimized by a gradient descent::

   >>> learning_rate, epochs = 0.01, 10